pennmem/PythonBootcamp/README.md

     conda install -c pennmem ptsa

 Finally, you'll need to link JupyterLab with your specific Python installation.
-While still logged in to your rhino account and in your Anaconda "environment", type:
+While still logged in and in your Anaconda "environment",
+type:

     conda install ipykernel